skylinerw/guides/java/advancements/triggers.md

 ## [![Top](http://www.skylinerw.com/images/json/icons/top.png)](#table-of-contents) <a name="player_killed_entity">`player_killed_entity`</a>

 This triggers when the player kills any living entity.
-This includes mobs, armor stands, and other players, as well as indirect kills for those entities (such as the player killing another player with an arrow).
+This includes mobs and other players, but excluding armor stands, as well as indirect kills for those entities (such as the player killing another player with an arrow).

 ```json
 {